quadro40k/quadrobot/README.md

     }
 }
 ```
+This is done to allow different gangs in the game to use the bot on their servers without having to share same spreadsheet and maintaining confidentiality from each other.

 The bot expects the table with following structure in the datasheet:
 | Name |	Prestige |	Stage	Role |	Location	| Timezone| 	Health1| 	Damage1| 	Health2| 	Damage2| 	Health3| 	Damage3| 	CurCycle| 	Cycle2| 	Cycle3| 	Cycle4| 	DiscordID|	Filler_do not remove|
 | --- |--- |--- |--- |--- |--- |--- |--- |--- |--- |--- |--- |--- |--- |--- |--- |--- |